Supreme Court killed RH Law – lawmaker

 “Te was splitting hairs when he reiterated that the High Court did not derail the implementation of the Reproductive Health Law.
 While there is no direct injunction against the implementation of the RH Law, the Supreme Court has pierced the heart and soul of the RH Law by making the certification, procurement and access to contraceptives more difficult and cumbersome,” Lagman, a lawyer, pointed out in a statement.

-After the SC issued a temporary restraining order on government purchase of Implanon and Implanon NXT in June 2015, according to him, the High Court even expanded the scope of the TRO in August 2016 by requiring the certification and re-certification of all contraceptives to be used under the RH Law, including those that have been traditionally certified for decades as safe and non-abortifacient.
+After the SC issued a temporary restraining order on the government purchase of Implanon and Implanon NXT in June 2015, the High Court even expanded the scope of the TRO in August 2016 by requiring the certification and re-certification of all contraceptives to be used under the RH Law, including those that have been traditionally certified for decades as safe and non-abortifacient.

-Implanon and Implanon NXT are long-lasting, reversible hormonal contraceptive implants that would prevent pregnancy for up to three years.
+Implanon and Implanon NXT are long-lasting, reversible hormonal contraceptive implants that would prevent pregnancy for up to three years, Lagman said.

 “These are the implants of choice of women practicing family planning, and central to the RH Law is the informed choice accorded to women of reproductive age to determine the number and spacing of their children by voluntarily using modern, effective and safe contraceptives as a method of family planning,” Lagman said.